astutus/olimp.run/src/content/post/mobility-flexibility-back-spasm-loop-reset.md

 Because the goal is not to win a flexibility score.
 The goal is to stay durable enough to train tomorrow.

+One more thing: I’m done outsourcing this to an app.

+I’ll build my own short mobility routines as a **Garmin workout list**, tailored to my body and my history — and I’ll run them daily on my terms.
+The habit is already built.
+Now I just need a safer system, with my own “do-not-do” exercise list and zero randomness.